teran/eos-1v-tagger/README.md

 Options:
   -filename-pattern string
         filename pattern for generate exiftool command.
-Available variables: frameNo, cameraID, filmID. d stands for digit and is required (default "FILM${filmID:d}_${frameNo:05d}.dng")
+Available variables: frameNo, cameraID, filmID.
+More details are available in README. (default "FILM${filmID:d}_${frameNo:05d}.dng")
   -geotag string
         GPS track log file to set location data, supported formats are the ones supported by exiftool.
 Please refer to exiftool docs for details.
   -help
         display help message
   -make string
         Make tag value.
 NOTE: it will overwrite the value set by your film scanner software -model string
         Model tag value.
 NOTE: it will overwrite the value set by your film scanner software -serial-number string
         SerialNumber tag value.
 NOTE: it will overwrite the value set by your film scanner software -set-digitized
-      set DateTimeDigitized from CreateDate field -timezone string
+        set DateTimeDigitized from CreateDate field -timestamp-format string
+        the timestamp format in the locale your're using on the system with ES-E1 software.
+Allowed values: 'US', 'EU' (default "US")
+  -timezone string
         location or timezone name used while setting time on EOS 1V, will be used for proper scans timestamping (example: 'Europe/Moscow') (default "UTC")

-Version: undefined, build with go1.13.1 at 1970-01-01T03:00:00+03:00
+Version: undefined, build with go1.13.3 at 1970-01-01T03:00:00+03:00
 ```

 So you could try to do the following: